andre-cavalheiro/Jarvis/README.md

 ```
 name          # Configuration name
-debug         # Boolean indicating wheter we're in production or development
+debug         # Boolean indicating whether we're in production or development
-outputDir     # Diretory in which to output whetever we want in an execution
+outputDir     # Directory in which to output whatever we want in an execution
 args          # Dictionary containing whatever variables the user as defined as puppet arguments
 ```